Alva Kitselman House

-Alva Kitselman House, also known as "Hazelwood" and Parlour @ Hazelwood, is a historic home located at Muncie, Delaware County, Indiana.
+The Alva Kitselman House, also known as Hazelwood Christian Church, Parlour @ Hazelwood, or simply Hazelwood is a historic home and church located at Muncie, Indiana.
 It was built in 1915, and is a 2 1/2-story, "L"-plan, Colonial Revival style brick mansion.
 It features a central portico with Ionic order columns and consists of a hipped roof main block with 2 1/2-story rear service wing.
 Also on the property are the contributing carriage house and decorative steel fence.
 The property was acquired by Parlour Salon Group in 2018.

+The home was named for Alva L. Kitselman, a prominent industrialist and businessman from Muncie who earned his fortune during the Indiana gas boom.
+Born in Randolph County, Indiana, Alva Kitselman and his family operated the Kitselman Brothers Wire Fence Company in Ridgeville.
+The Kitselman brothers later founded the Indiana Wire & Steel Company, which made a great deal of money thanks to the increased demand for barbed wire following the American intervention in World War I. Alva Kitselman purchased part of a tract of land known as "Calvert's Woods" in Muncie and had the home constructed upon this newly bought parcel.
+The abundance of hazelnut trees on the property gave the home its nickname of "Hazelwood."
+The property included a barn, for the purposes of housing livestock.
+Kitselman and his family lived in the home until the 1930s, when they moved to California.
+In 1950, after Kitselman's death, his widow sold the home.
+In 1951, the house became the "Hazelwood Christian Church", a Disciples of Christ church, which remains open to this day.

 It was added to the National Register of Historic Places in 1994.